yuanpeikai/HIAE/README.md

 ### Dataset:

-- We use jf17k,  wikipeople, jf17k_clean, wikipeople_clean and wd50k datasets for evaluation.
+- We use jf17k,  wikipeople, jf17k_clean, wikipeople_clean, and wd50k datasets for evaluation.

 ### Training model from scratch: